biffmalibu/Extreme-Tic-Tac-Toe/pa3-starter/pa3-starter/README.md

     java -cp bin ExtremeTicTacToe

+You can pit two AI's together to play Extreme TicTacToe with AIvsAI from the `java` subdirectory:

+    java -cp bin AIvsAI -1 <difficulty> -2 <difficulty>

 Use the `-h` flag to see the usage.

     java -cp bin TicTacToe -h
     java -cp bin ExtremeTicTacToe -h
+    java -cp bin AIvsAI -h

 Follow the instructions.